 My dad (K1SZK now SK) was career Air Force and a WO1.
 I was born in Laredo Texas.
-I have lived in Panama, the Panama Canal Zone, (then KZ5 now HP) when I was a pup, Yokota AFB Japan (then KA2), Johnson AFB Japan (also KA2 - KA2BE, now K8BGI got me seriously interested in amateur radio), Grant Heights Japan, Naha AFB Okinawa (then KR6, now JR6) , McClellan AFB Calif., Langley Air Base, VA, Otis AFB on Cape Cod and places I can't remember.
-Used to spend most of my free time at the base MARS station, K1AIR.
+I have lived in Panama, the Panama Canal Zone, (then KZ5 now HP) when I was a pup, Yokota AFB Japan (then KA2), climbed Mt.
+Fujiyama twice (12,395'), Johnson AFB Japan (also KA2 - KA2BE, now K8BGI got me seriously interested in amateur radio), Grant Heights Japan, Naha AFB Okinawa (then KR6, now JR6) , McClellan AFB Calif., Langley Air Base, VA, Otis AFB on Cape Cod and places I can't remember.
+I used to spend most of my free time at the base MARS station, K1AIR.
 I also ocasionally would operate K1AIR as net control for the Texas Tower Net which met daily on 3935 kHz.
 I've spent more time on Air Force bases than most career airmen.
 Got to see President Kennedy up close many times.
 Became an SWL as a teenager at Yokota when my dad brought home a BC-348 out of one of the B-29's he flew.
 He was a Flight Engineer most of his AF career on B-29's and EC-121C's.
 He is buried in Arlington National Cemetary.
 I Graduated from Bourne HS on Cape Cod too many years ago.

 Boot camp NTC Great Lakes in July of 1964